• Skip to main content

 • ½ teaspoon poultry seasoning

-• 1 egg and 1 tablespoon water
+• 1 large egg plus 1 tablespoon water

 Instructions

-• Preheat oven to 350 degrees.
+• Preheat oven to 350 degrees F (175 degrees C).

-• Slowly add the chicken broth into the roux.
-Over medium heat, whisk the mixture occasionally until it thickens to a chicken gravy consistency (this will take approximately 3-4 minutes).
+Continue cooking and whisking occasionally until it thickens to a chicken gravy consistency (this will take approximately 3-4 minutes).

-• Once thickened, season the gravy with salt, pepper and poultry seasoning.
+Once thickened, season the gravy with salt, pepper and poultry seasoning.

-• Place approximately 1½ tablespoons of chicken filling on one half of each pie crust circle, making sure to leave about a ½" border around the circle.
+• Place approximately 1½ tablespoons of cooled chicken filling on one half of each pie crust circle, making sure to leave about a ½" border around the circle.

-• Bring the top of the crust up and over the filling and press the edges firmly to seal.
+Bring the top of the crust up and over the filling and press the edges firmly to seal.

-• Use the tines of a fork to enforce the seal around the edges of each pie pocket.
+Use the tines of a fork to enforce the seal around the edges of each pie pocket.

 • Transfer the pie pockets to baking sheets lined with parchment paper (optional) and/or sprayed with cooking spray.